OpenRTMFP/ArcusNode/README.md

 * HANDSHAKE
 * CONNECT
 * DISCONNECT
-* MESSAGE
+* COMMAND

 ArcusNode provides two methods to add event listeners, <pre>on(type, listener [, context])</pre> and <pre>addListener(type, listener [, context])</pre>,
 which both behave the same.
 The optional _context_ will be used to call the _listener_ in, if not given the _listener_ is called in _ArcusNode context_.
 All listeners get passed one argument, an _ArcusEvent_ object.
 The _ArcusEvent_ object provides the following attributes and methods:

-* type() - Returns a string with the type of the Event (connect, message, ...)
+* type() - Returns a string with the type of the Event (connect, command, ...)
 * arcus() - Returns the ArcusNode instance that dispatched the event
 * nc() - If given, returns the NetConnection related to the event, otherwise _undefined_
 * request() - If given, return the request object related to the event, otherwise _undefined_
 * time() - The timestamp of the event creation
-* command - A String with the name of the remote procedure that was called in a MESSAGE event
+* command - A String with the name of the remote procedure that was called in a COMMAND event
-* data - An _Object_ or an _Array_ with event related data (AMF data from a message as Array)
+* data - An _Object_ or an _Array_ with event related data (AMF data from a command as Array)
 * finish(data) - If the listener is done doing its thing, this must be called to finish the event

 Example for a connect event listener with user authentication: